vsoch/vsoch.github.io/_posts/2020/2020-04-06-s3-minio-multipart-presigned-upload.md

 Yes!
 Remember that the Singularity client sees the minio container as `127.0.0.1:9000` (on localhost) but from inside the uwsgi container, we see it as `minio:9000`.
 You *could* adopt a solution that adds minio as a hostname to "/etc/hosts" but my preference was not to require that.
-For creating the clients, this was actually really easy and quick to do!
+For creating the clients, this was actually really quick to do!

 ```python